cloudfoundry-attic/cf-abacus/lib/utils/perf/README.md

-perf
+abacus-perf
 ===

-Utility that collects real time function call performance and reliability metrics.
+Collect real time function call perf and reliability metrics.

-Usage
----

 This module provides a way to collect function call performance and reliability metrics and compute real time stats on these metrics.
 The stats are computed